Washington DC Medical Marijuana Caregiver Information

 What Is a Medical Marijuana Caregiver in the District of Columbia?

 A medical marijuana caregiver in DC is an individual designated by a qualifying medical marijuana patient as the person authorized to possess, obtain, and assist in administering medical marijuana on their behalf.
 A caregiver is typically designated by a minor or an incapacitated adult.
 A caregiver can also help a qualified patient transport medical marijuana.
 However, the medical marijuana must be transported in a container or sealed package bearing the label received from the medical marijuana dispensary.
-The Alcoholic Beverage Regulation Administration (ABRA), which oversees the DC medical cannabis program (MCP), requires persons under the age of 21 to have caregivers with their completed DC MCP registrations.
+The Alcoholic Beverage and Cannabis Administration (ABCA), which oversees the DC medical cannabis program (MCP), requires persons under the age of 21 to have caregivers with their completed DC MCP registrations.

 Medical marijuana caregivers under the DC MCP may be residents or non-residents of the District.
 Per DC rules, a caregiver may only be designated by one qualifying patient per time.
 A family member can be designated by a caregiver as long the individual meets the eligibility criteria for medical marijuana caregivers in DC.